lumeland/lume.land/plugins/favicon.md

 - `/favicon.ico`
 - `/apple-touch-icon.png`
+- In addition, if the input file is SVG, then it will also be included as a favicon

 It also add the `<link>` elements to all HTML pages to configure the favicons properly, following the